soakingdry/rodrobe/README.md

    - Proxy support
    - Make uploader & holder accounts global instead of initializing them repeatedly
    - Script to clear cache
+   - Switch to async and refactor alot of code